UVADS/ds6013/capstone_day_planning.md

 Awards will be offered to capstone teams in four broad areas.

 Awards will be offered on the basis of student and audience voting at the end of the session.
-(Members of the audience may vote if they have participated in the entire event.)
+(Members of the audience may vote if they have participated in the entire event).

 During the day, you are asked to take notes on each presentation relative to the categories and criteria described below.